 Pagerank (PR)- A value between 0 and 1 assigned by the Google algorithm, which quantifies link popularity and trust among other (proprietary) factors.
-Often confused with Toolbar Pagerank. - The previous Definition revised based upon advice from Michael Martinez
+No longer reported by Google, so it isn't a metric you care about.

 Pay for Inclusion (PFI)- The practice of charging a fee to include a website in a search engine or directory.
 While quite common, usually what is technically paid for is a more rapid consideration to avoid Google's prohibition on paid links.

 Portal- A web service which offers a wide array of features to entice users to make the portal their “home page” on the web.
 IGoogle, Yahoo, and MSN are portals.

 PPA (Pay Per Action )- Very similar to Pay Per Click, except publishers only get paid when click-throughs result in conversions.